bryanltrang/chat-dnd/README.md

 ## Project Details

-Chat DnD is a text-based adventure game built using Convex and Next.js.
+Chat DnD is a text-based adventure game built using OpenAI, Dall-E, Convex, and Next.js.
 You can choose between 3 classes (Warrior, Wizard, Archer) to start your adventure.

 ## Getting Started